Is The Biggest Bubble Ever About to Pop?

 Instead of a rush out of assets and into cash, there’s going to be a mass exodus out of cash and into assets.

 And I’m talking about trillions of dollars.
-According to a recent report in The Wall Street Journal, Americans have parked an estimated $8.8 trillion in money market accounts and certificates of deposit (CDs).
+According to a recent report in The Wall Street Journal, Americans have parked $8.8 trillion in money market accounts and certificates of deposit (CDs).

 That’s $8.8 trillion in cash sitting on the sidelines.
 Just take a look at this chart…

-Note: Editor’s Note: Eric here.
-There is a massive cash bubble looming.